bagaking/ccmodel/README.md

 ### Smoke Demo Without Real Claude Config

-`make quick-test` creates a temporary `HOME`, writes sample configs under that temporary `.claude` directory, runs the safe command subset, switches to a demo model, and verifies that ccmodel-only macro fields are not copied into `settings.json`.
+`make quick-test` creates a temporary `HOME`, isolates Go cache/module/GOPATH state under that temporary home, writes sample configs under the temporary `.claude` directory, runs the safe command subset from the current checkout, switches to a demo model, and verifies that ccmodel-only macro fields are not copied into `settings.json`.

 ```bash
 make quick-test
 ```

-The smoke demo never reads or writes the repository checkout, the user's real `$HOME/.claude`, or real provider credentials.
+The smoke demo does not write the user's real `$HOME/.claude`, does not create legacy `test-configs`, and does not use real provider credentials.
+It does read and run source from the current repository checkout via `go run .`.

 ## Contributing